joannakl/cs102/projects/project5_mountain.markdown

 You should also implement stubs of methods that return `0` or `null`.
 This way your code compiles, even though it may not work completely.
 You can implement methods that perform one task at a time.
 This way, if you run out of time, at least parts of your program will be functioning properly.
-- You should make sure that you are __testing the program on much smaller data set__ for which you can determine the correct output manually.
+- You should make sure that you are __testing the program on different input files with different tree structures.
+Such files should be small enough so that you can determine the correct output of the program manually.
 You can create a test input file that contains only a few rows.
 - You should make sure that your program's results are consistent with what is described in this specification by running the program on carefully designed test inputs and examining the outputs produced to make sure they are correct.